xTapChan/brickbreakers/README.md

 # 🇺🇸

 Welcome to my very first mobile apps project!
 These two games are simple Arkanoid clones created a long time ago as a fun experiment.
-They are far from perfect, but they hold a special place as my first applications.
+They are far from perfect, but whey work and they hold a special place as my first mobile apps.
 This repository contains the source code for both games and the responsive frontend [website](https://xtapchan.github.io/brickbreakers/) used as their download page.

 ## 🎮 The Games